Eschatologue/CM_wiki/docs/spells/7th-level.md

 Alternatively, if you know the sigil sequence of a teleportation circle on another plane of existence, this spell can take you to that circle.
 If the teleportation circle is too small to hold all the creatures you transported, they appear in the closest unoccupied spaces next to the circle.

 You can use this spell to banish an unwilling creature to another plane.
 Choose a creature within your reach and make a melee spell attack against it.
-On a hit, the creature must make a Charisma saving throw.
+On a hit, the creature must make a Charisma Saving Throw.
 If the creature fails this save, it is transported to a random location on the plane of existence you specify.
 A creature so transported must find its own way back to your current plane of existence.

 ### Power Word Pain
 *7th-level enchantment*